nealcrook/nascom/hw_sim/README.md

 ## NASCOM 2 simulation waveforms

-As of April 2020 this is a Coronavirus Lockdown work-in-progress project.
-The N2 sim is just about working but with some bugs.
-Hassle me to make progress if you are interested!

 The NASCOM 2 video design is software compatible with the NASCOM 1.
 Its implementation is slightly different (it uses a small PROM as a logic decoder to reduce the component count).
 Functionally, there are two differences: